 Sean is an experienced conductor, composer, and singer, with a background in music editing, having worked for Oxford University Press before focusing on a freelance career.
 Sean read Music at Royal Holloway University of London, where he received both his undergraduate and Master’s degrees.
-During this time he joined the choir of The Royal Chapel of All Saints, Windsor Great Park, subsequently becoming Composer in Residence in 2008 and Assistant Director of Music in 2009.
+During this time he joined the choir of The Royal Chapel of All Saints, Windsor Great Park, subsequently becoming Composer in Residence in 2008 and Assistant Director of Music in 2009, positions he still holds.

-As a professional singer and singing teacher, Sean has a keen interest in vocal technique, having participated in training with Janice Chapman and Ron Morris at the Guildhall School of Music and Drama.
+As a professional singer and singing teacher, Sean has a keen interest in vocal pedagogy, having participated in training with Janice Chapman and Ron Morris at the Guildhall School of Music and Drama.
+He regularly coaches choirs on vocal technique as well as offering individual lessons.
 His past solo performances include the Mozart Requiem and Great Mass in C minor, as well as a performance at The Royal Albert Hall.
 Sean previously won a gold medal with his barbershop quartet First Edition at the IABS Convention, 2017.